dlugi57/JavaPathENProject8/README.md

 ## Overview:
 TourGuide is a Spring Boot application of TripMaster's applications.
 It allows users to discover attractions near of their location and provides them discounts on hotel stays and reductions on ticket prices for shows.
+Application is composed of three mini services TourGuide the main one, GpsUtil, and RewardCentral.
+The main service depends on two of the other services.

 ## Prerequisite to run it